 The trust is settlor-interested under section 169B.
 Section 169C disapplies section 260 on these facts.
 The £350,000 gain crystallises in the donor's hands at the date of the CLT.
 Commercial property attracts the standard CGT rate (20% post-6-April-2024 for higher-rate taxpayers), so the consequential CGT is around £70,000.
 Schedule 24 mitigation floors apply on unprompted disclosure within the 60-day window.

-A drafting note on the statute.
-The Wave 6 lock for this site (F-4) confirms that section 169G subsections (2) to (5), which historically set out the settlor definition, were OMITTED by Finance Act 2009.
-Sessions writing on the settlor-interested-trust exclusion must NOT cite section 169G(2) to (5) as the live settlor definition; the operative definition runs through section 169E and references the ITTOIA 2005 section 625 trust-settlor framework as adapted.
-Pre-2009 commentary and many older textbooks still carry the omitted-subsections framing.
+One drafting trap to watch if you or your adviser are checking the statute.
+Section 169G subsections (2) to (5), which used to set out the settlor definition, were omitted by Finance Act 2009.
+Do not rely on section 169G(2) to (5) as the live settlor definition: the operative definition now runs through section 169E and picks up the ITTOIA 2005 section 625 trust-settlor framework as adapted.
+Pre-2009 commentary and many older textbooks still carry the omitted wording, so a citation to it is a red flag that the analysis is out of date.

 The agricultural bifurcation under Schedule 7 Part 1

 The third common failure point.
-A donor gifts a mixed estate (farmland plus paddock plus residential garden plus farmhouse) to an adult child.
-The donor claims section 165 plus the Schedule 7 Part 1 agricultural extension on the whole disposal.
+You gifted a mixed estate (farmland plus paddock plus residential garden plus farmhouse) to an adult child and claimed section 165 plus the Schedule 7 Part 1 agricultural extension across the whole disposal.

 Schedule 7 Part 1 extends section 165 to agricultural property held for agricultural purposes.
 The extension is precise.
 Only the genuinely agricultural element of the estate qualifies.
 Non-agricultural paddock (used for recreational equestrian activity rather than commercial agriculture), residential garden, and any element with no commercial-agricultural use sit OUTSIDE the extension.